sjkdev/react-webpack-skeleton/README.md

-# react-boilerplate
+# React, Webpack, Babel starter

-| React skeleton starter with Webpack and Babel where something like Nextjs, Gatsby or CRA is too opinionated or bloated.
+> React skeleton starter with Webpack and Babel where something like Nextjs, Gatsby or CRA is too opinionated or bloated.